likeajumprope/RSE_Juelich/day4/Readme.md

 3. **Create a Version Release**
    - Go to your repo ➔ **Releases** ➔ **Draft a new release**.
-   - Tag your release (e.g., `v1.0.0`).
+   - Tag your release (e.g., `v0.1.0`) under "Choose your tag".
-   - Add a short title and description for your release.
+   - Add a short title (for example, "Initial Release" ) and description for your release.

-   - Publish!
+   > Attention: You can publish your repository, but once published, a record on Zenodo CANNOT BE RELEASED (only updated/changed).
+If you don't want your test repo to show up on your Zenodo, don't hit publish, but delete the draft.

+   Other

 ✅ **Result:** Your project now has a license **and** an official version release!

 </details>

 <details>
 <summary>Activity 2 -Archive Your Project and Create a DOI (Zenodo)</summary>